kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

 Have a look at the nmds output and check the stress.
-Sometimes he nmds cant represent all of the relationships between variables accurately.
+Sometimes the nmds can't represent all of the relationships between variables accurately.
 This is reflected by a high stress value.
 A general rule is if the stress value is below 0.2, the plot is generally ok.
 ```
 barents.mds  # Stress value is less than 0.2, which is good.
 # Shows how easy it was to condense multidimensional data into two dimensional space.